 It’s important after you have experienced a panic attack to look after yourself.
 Give yourself some time afterwards to sit somewhere quietly before going back into the world.
 You may decide it is helpful to talk to someone about what has happened and let you feelings out or maybe you would like to write your thoughts down or keep a mood journal

 If the frequency of the panic attacks do not settle down, go and speak to your doctor.
 If necessary a doctor can refer you on to a service that will work with you to control these episodes.

 Reasons For Panic Attacks

+For lots of people, panic attacks can appear to start for no reason or without any warning signs.
+This reasons for having panic attacks aren’t always clear.
 Panic attacks can happen due to heightened anxiety or stress.
+This could be due a specific situations like an exam, family problems or a bereavement.
+It can also happen due to memories of bad experiences.
 Anyone can have a panic attack, even people without any kind of anxiety disorder.
-In these cases it may be caused by an anxiety-provoking or stressful situation like the death of someone close.
 In some cases people have suffered from panic attacks due to medical conditions.